gourryinverse/cxl-boot-to-bash/doc/linux/cxl-driver.rst

   IMPLEMENTATION NOTE
   Device Decode Logic

-These notes imply that there are two logical types of decoders.
+These notes imply that there are two logical groups of decoders.

 * Routing Decoder - a decoder which routes accesses but does not translate addresses from HPA to DPA.